shaamssz/Customer-Churn-Analysis---Databel-Telecom/README.md

 ### Assumptions

-- The `Churned Customers` field accurately reflects customers who have left the service — the data is treated as ground truth without independent verification.
+- The churn field is treated as correct.
+I did not independently verify whether each flagged customer actually left.
-- The aggregate-level dataset is assumed to faithfully represent the underlying individual customer population.
+- The aggregated dataset is taken as a fair representation of the underlying customer population.
-- Demographics groupings (Under 30, Senior) use the `Age` field as-is, assuming ages are self-reported and accurate.
+- Age-based groups use the `Age` field as it stands, assuming the ages are accurate.
-- "Senior" is defined as age 65+ based on the dataset's `Senior` flag.
+- "Senior" means age 65 and over, based on the dataset's own `Senior` flag.

 ### Limitations

-- **No time dimension:** The dataset is a static snapshot.
-Churn trends over time cannot be assessed — it is unknown whether churn is improving, worsening, or seasonal.
+- **No time dimension.** The data is a single snapshot, so there is no way to tell whether churn is getting better, worse, or moving with the seasons.
-- **Aggregated data:** Rows represent groups of customers sharing the same attribute combination, not individual records.
-This limits granularity — for example, you cannot analyze the full distribution of charges within a segment.
+- **Aggregated data.** Rows represent groups of customers who share the same attributes, not individuals.
+That limits how deep the analysis can go.
+You cannot see the full spread of charges inside a segment, for example.
-- **No customer lifetime value:** Revenue impact of churn cannot be calculated without total charges or tenure-based LTV data.
+- **No lifetime value.** Without tenure-based LTV data, I could not put a dollar figure on what each churned segment costs the business.
-- **Causation vs. correlation:** High churn rates in segments (e.g., month-to-month contracts, senior customers) are correlational, not causal.
-Customers who were already planning to leave may have switched to shorter contracts beforehand — a potential reverse causality issue.
+- **Correlation, not causation.** The high churn rates by segment show association, not cause.
+Month-to-month customers might already have been on their way out before they picked that contract, which would flip the direction of the relationship.
-- **Limited churn reason coverage:** The `Churn Category` and `Churn Reason` fields are only populated for churned customers, and not all churned rows have a recorded reason.
+- **Patchy churn reasons.** The `Churn Category` and `Churn Reason` fields are only filled in for customers who left, and not even all of those have a reason recorded.

 ---

 ## 11. Future Enhancements

-- [ ] Rebuild analysis on individual-level (non-aggregated) data to enable distribution analysis and regression modeling
+- [ ] Rerun the analysis on individual-level data to allow distribution analysis and modeling
-- [ ] Add a time dimension to track monthly churn rates and identify seasonal patterns
+- [ ] Add a time dimension to track monthly churn and catch seasonal patterns
-- [ ] Build a logistic regression or decision tree model to predict individual churn probability
+- [ ] Build a logistic regression or decision tree to predict churn at the customer level
-- [ ] Incorporate customer lifetime value (LTV) to prioritize which churned segments cost the business the most
+- [ ] Bring in customer lifetime value to rank segments by what their churn actually costs
-- [ ] Create an interactive dashboard in Tableau or Power BI for stakeholder-facing reporting
+- [ ] Rebuild the dashboard in Tableau or Power BI for a stakeholder-facing version
-- [ ] Investigate whether customers who downgraded from long-term to month-to-month contracts before churning represent a leading indicator
+- [ ] Check whether customers who downgrade to month-to-month before leaving act as an early warning sign

 ---